zzzprojects/learn-orm/tutorials/efcore-soft-delete/implement-soft-delete.md

 }
 ```

-In entities you want to add soft delete support, implement `SoftDeletes.ModelTools.ISoftDelete` or `ModelExtenstion` abstract class that implements `ITimestamps` and `ISoftDelete` interfaces.
+In entities, you want to add soft delete support, implement `SoftDeletes.ModelTools.ISoftDelete` or `ModelExtenstion` abstract class that implements `ITimestamps` and `ISoftDelete` interfaces.

 So let's inherit both `Author` and `Book` entities from `ModelExtenstion` abstract class and implement the `abstract` methods.